Peter Mochrie: Acting teacher

 Since 1997 Mochrie has been teaching "Introduction to Screen Acting" for NIDA's Open Program.
 He is also a regular tutor of acting & presentation skills.
-He has taught his course 'The Art of Presenting on Camera' at the Sydney Drama School, the Australian Institute of Performing Arts, McGrath Estate Agents, Laing & Simmons, Raine & Horne, Screenwise, The University of N.S.W. and the Actors Centre Australia.
+He has taught his course 'The Art of Presenting' at the Sydney Drama School, the Australian Institute of Performing Arts, McGrath Estate Agents, Westpac,LJ Hooker,The Local Project, QBE, Laing & Simmons, Raine & Horne, Screenwise, The University of N.S.W. and the Actors Centre Australia.

 Personal life

 Born in Sydney, Australia, he married for the first time in 2010 at the age of 50.
 His spouse is Sally Jane Mochrie, and they have a son, Cade.